-The most popular species of mole in seattle, the Northwest is the Townsend Mole.
+The most popular species of mole in Seattle king county, the Northwest is the Townsend Mole.
 The Townsend Mole differs from other moles, are characterized by living in tunnels very deep underground.
 Townsend Moles come to the surface for food, water, is why we rarely see raised mole tunnels just under the surface of our lawns, turf.
 Townsend Moles have dark velvety fur, a pointed snout, 44 teeth, large front paws for digging.
-Mole ears are not visible ,they have very small eyes.
+Mole ears are not visible, they have very small eyes.

 Because of the Townsend Mole’s deep underground habitat, they are more difficult to eliminate.
 Moles that live near the grounds surface are much easier to trap.